 What is Investment Banking?

-Investment banking is a specialized sector within the financial industry that caters primarily to corporations, institutions, and governments by offering various financial services.
+Investment banking is a specialized sector within the financial industry that offers various financial services primarily to corporations, institutions, and governments.
 Its core focus is facilitating complex transactions, including mergers, acquisitions, initial public offerings (IPOs), and raising client capital.

 Investment banks function as intermediaries, connecting buyers and sellers in financial markets while providing valuable expertise in strategic decision-making, risk management, and financial planning.
 They partake in underwriting securities, trading stocks and bonds, conducting thorough research, and delivering insightful financial analyses.

-Investment banking is pivotal in driving economic progress as it enables the smooth flow of capital and supports corporate growth and expansion.
+Investment banking is pivotal in driving economic progress.
+It enables the smooth flow of capital and supports corporate growth and expansion.

 Functions of Investment Banking